Period Matrices of Real Riemann Surfaces and Fundamental Domains: The general case

-By means of this last observation one can easily determine the following elements of $\mathbf{GL}\left(4,\mathbb{Z}\right)$.
-They all satisfy the hypotheses of lemma \ref{lemma_quarto_cinque}.
+By means of this last observation one can easily determine the following elements of $\mathbf{GL}(4,\mathbb{Z})$:

-This can be verified considering for each matrix above the corresponding point of $\mathcal{M}$ from the list below:
+They all satisfy the hypotheses of Lemma~\ref{lemma_quarto_cinque}.
+This can be verif\/ied considering for each matrix above the corresponding point of $\mathcal{M}$ from the list below:

-A set of elements of $\mathbf{GL}\left(4,\mathbb{Z}\right)$ satisfying the hypotheses of proposition \ref{proposizione_prima_cinque} is the following:
+A set of elements of $\mathbf{GL}(4,\mathbb{Z})$ satisfying the hypotheses of Proposition~\ref{proposizione_prima_cinque} is the following:

-Indeed, by means of a computer it is easy to verify that no two such matrices belong to the same left coset and, for what we observed above, the index of $\mathbb{K}_{4,1}$ in $\mathbf{GL}\left(4,\mathbb{Z}\right)$ is 28; so this list is composed of exactly one representantive for each left coset.
-Moreover, (\ref{tutti_definitivi}) is the union of families of the type (\ref{famiglia}); thus it gives place to a set whose interior is connected.\\ We emphasize our final result in the following \begin{theorem} A fundamental domain $\mathcal{D}^{\prime\prime}$ for the congruent action of $\mathbb{K}_{4,1}$ on $Sym_{>0}\left(4,\mathbb{R}\right)$ is given by where the matrices $g_{j}$ are listed in (\ref{tutti_definitivi}). \end{theorem}
+Indeed, by means of a~computer it is easy to verify that no two such matrices belong to the same left coset and, in view of~\eqref{indice_esplicito}, the index of $\mathbb{K}_{4,1}$ in $\mathbf{GL}(4,\mathbb{Z})$ is 28; so this list is composed of exactly one representative for each left coset.
+Moreover,~\eqref{tutti_definitivi} is the union of families of the type~\eqref{famiglia}; thus it gives place to a~set whose interior is connected.